fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-In Chapter 3 we used this:
+which is exactly what we used in Chapter 3:

 {lang="text"}
 ~~~~~~~~